golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/gvmkit-build-installation.md

 ## Introduction

-Gvmkit-build is a tool that converts Docker images into .gvmi formats used by Golem.
-To install the tool, you need to follow the steps found below for your appropriate setup:
+`gvmkit-build` is a tool that converts Docker images into the GVMI format used by Golem.
+To install it, please follow the instructions below:

 {% tabs %}
 {% tab label="JavaScript/npm" %}
-Note that npm must be installed.
+Ensure npm is already installed.

 ```bash
 npm install -g @golem-sdk/gvmkit-build